INTO-CPS-Association/example-linear-quadcopter/README.md

 # Contacts

-For futher information contact Maurizio Palmieri at maurizio.palmeiri@ing.unipi.it
+For futher information contact Maurizio Palmieri at maurizio.palmieri@ing.unipi.it